 * Not counted as only six subject units are included.

 If you achieve University Entrance but do not achieve the GES, you may be waitlisted according to your score and application date.
 You will be offered a place in your programme as soon as possible.

-Victoria is committed to providing pathways to university for under-represented groups.
+Victoria University of Wellington is committed to providing pathways to university for under-represented groups.
 Māori and Pasifika applicants who achieve University Entrance but do not achieve the GES will be admitted to their degree with the following conditions:

 - You must attend study and course planning interviews.

 - You must attend the Māori or Pasifika New Students’ Orientation.

 - You must participate in a faculty mentoring programme for Māori and Pasifika students.